 Like all wines, champagne has resveratrol, an antioxidant with anti-aging benefits.
 Chill your leftover bottles and then apply the wine as you would any other toner in your skincare regimen.

 Alcohol can dry your skin, however, so don’t worry about using up the whole bottle; a few applications are all you need.

 Do you make resolutions or set intentions?

-If you’re looking for something to work towards in 2020, we have a few ideas for midlife health—feel free to pick one, or all, of ours!
+If you’re looking for something to work towards in the new year, we have a few ideas for midlife health—feel free to pick one, or all, of ours!